 Power, Identity, and Resistance (SOSC 114-115-116) examines the conception of liberalism by focusing on the structures of political economy, and issues of class and gender inequalities.

 Self, Culture, and Society (SOSC 124-125-126) focuses on the historical specificity of modern society and the contested nature of freedom in history, as it examines the dynamics of capitalism and the constitution of the modern conception of self by exploring the issues of race, gender, and sexuality.

 Social Science Inquiry (SOSC 13100-13200, 13300/13110-13210-13310/13120-13220-13320), as the name suggests, introduces students to the theory and methodology of social science research, and how policy implications can be understood by empirical evidence.
-It splits into two separate sequences—Formal Theory and Spatial Analysis.
+There are also two more specialized and separate sequences — Formal Theory and Spatial Analysis.
 While the former offers a schematic analysis of social behavior and choices, the latter analyzes the role of space/location to explore the notion of quantitative geography.